HL7Norway/ElektroniskDodsmelding/Use cases/UseCases.md

 ***
 ## Additional message requests from the National Institute of Public Health
-The National Institute of Public Health can in some cases request additinal information related to a reported casue of death message.
-These additinal message requests are available through the response of the original cause of death reagistration (QuestionnaireResponse).
-These question(s) need to be answered by the doctor that subittet the cause of death registration.
-The question(s) can be found by sending GET Questaionnaire with the addional messages Id and answered by sending a POST QuestaionnaireResponse.
-Example on a additional message Questaionnaire can be fount here
+The National Institute of Public Health can in some cases request additional information related to a reported cause of death message.
+These additional message requests are available through the response of the original cause of death registration (QuestionnaireResponse).
+These question(s) need to be answered by the doctor that submitted the cause of death registration.
+The question(s) can be found by sending GET Questionnaire with the Id of the additional message and answered by sending a POST QuestaionnaireResponse.
+An example of an additional message Questionnaire can be found here

 **QuestionnaireResponse example** where an additional message is requested in an existing cause of death registration.
 ```json